 My stories have received honors in the Writer’s Digest Annual Writing Competition; the National Literary Awards at Salem College; the Nimrod Literary Awards: Katherine Anne Porter Prize in Fiction; and the Southern California Review Fiction Prize.
 I have attended the Squaw Valley Writers Workshop, and I am also a member of SCBWI.

-THE DREAMCATCHER is an issue-driven contemporary YA romance about two childhood soulmates torn apart by fear and misunderstanding.
+THE DREAMCATCHER is a contemporary YA love story about two childhood soulmates torn apart by fear and misunderstanding.
 Smith, a champion swimmer, and Mal, a girl who is allergic to wireless technology, find their way back to each other through a shared illness, electrical hypersensitivity syndrome.

 THE FINAL BOW, originally published in the Southern California Review, Volume 1, Number 1

 A story about a musician, a mentor, and the perilous nature of dual relationships.

 This piece was a fluke in my writing process.
 It came out in one very intense creative "trance" one evening when I wasn't planning to write a story.
 I heard the narrator's voice in my head, and the rhythm of her dialogue tapped out a beat inside my head, like a heartbeat of the story I needed to tell.
 I wrote the story from beginning to end, with virtually no revision, in one sitting.

 THE LOOKING GLASS, originally published in Coach's Midnight Diner